joonasrooben/NLP-text2emoji/README.md

 | 18 | 👀     | 😍   |👀  | 😂 | 👀 |A pair of eyes, glancing slightly to the left on most platforms                             |
 | 19 | 🎉     | 🎉   | 😍 | 👍 | 🎉 |A colorful party popper, used for party or other celebration                                |
 |Cumulative:|20 | 5 | 4 | 1 | 10 | --------------------- |

+What really pops out is how well BERT Twitter is performing.
+In comparison to the MC_20 BERT with its 1/20 accuracy, BERT Twitter makes it 10 out of 20 times correctly.
+This may be caused by the difference of the labelled data itself.
+The Twitter data has usually more obvious referrative signs in its texts than MC_20.
+This might cause the MC_20 model to learn more context and Twitter model more spceific keywords.

 ## References